schattenphoenix/Annex-K3-Build-Log/README.md

 ## Introduction
 ### Who am I?
 I'm Alex.
 Some people in the community know my by exactly that name on Discord (Alex#8260).
 I've been pretty active in the community since about the middle of 2021 and have been meddling with basically everything I could get my hands on since then.

+I did create a server for gathering feedback on Voron Kits you can find here: [Discord Server](https://discord.gg/xXukSAEUwj)

+You can definitely find me there or on either the Annex, VzBot or Voron Discord.

 ### Why this build?
 Some of you might ask this question.